alexfrydl/ddns-route53/README.md

 A tiny daemon that monitors the host's public IP for changes and updates one or more records in Amazon Route 53.

-This can be used to implement “[dynamic DNS][1]” for your own domains.
+This can be used to implement [dynamic DNS][1] for your own domains.

 ## Example